peterkappus/lava/README.md

 A simple app for exploring shapes, colors, and patterns and saving them to SVGs (and JPGs)

 ## Architecture
 Uses a simple Sinatra app to save the SVG and convert to a JPG (using rsvg-convert).
 Uses coffee script and SVG.js to render pretty things on the client side.
-All the coffee scripts get compiled into a single script (see cheapo concatenation scheme below).
-Generally, coffee scripts include a single function which gets called to render "the thing" for that script.
-Just comment the call to this function out if you don't want it to run.
+All the coffee scripts get compiled and served via an asset pipeline.
+The "Sol" class (named for Sol Lewitt) contains basic methods for drawing, and global vars for colors, etc. (to be continued).

 ## Requirements/Installation